martin-t/martin-t.github.io/content/drafts/blog-requirements.md

 Or provide both if you really must.

 Infinite scrolling exists for 2 reasons: mobile users[^phone-buttons] and feeding marginally more dopamine mixed with ads to addicts who would have closed your page if they had to overcome the minuscule inconvenience of clicking a button.
-It's functionally worse in almost every way when actually searching for something.
+It's functionally worse in almost every way when actually looking for something.

 [^phone-buttons]: This is a rant for another day but most people hold a phone so their thumb can reach the middle of the screen, yet most of the controls (not just for pagination) are either at the top or bottom.